eddatasci/unrollment_proj/paper/symposium.md

 education decisionmaking.
 In this project team members use an open source platform to provide transparency around how predictive algorithms in higher education are estimated and how decisions made on the basis of these algorithms might affect currently marginalized students in higher education.
-Predictive algorithms have taken on an important role in decisionmaking in higher education, and have clear implications for participation for all.
+Predictive algorithms have taken on an important role in decisionmaking in higher education, and have clear implications for participation for all (Eduventures, 2013; Ekowo & Palmer 2016).
 This project seeks to demistify how these algorithms work and to create a more open discussion about how these predictive models might affect participation in higher education.

-Administrators in colleges and universities in the United States have made increasing use of predictive algorithms for decision-making.
-College staff many times use these algorithms to predict which students will enroll in a given campus, and which students will complete a degree once enrolled.
-Once students are assigned either a predicted probability of an outcome or a predicted classification, different decisions can be made about how the institution will work with that student.
+Administrators in colleges and universities in the United States have made increasing use of predictive algorithms for decision-making (Scholes, 2016; Slade, 2013).
+College staff many times use these algorithms to predict which students will enroll in a given campus, and which students will complete a degree once enrolled (Ekowo and Palmer, 2016).
+Once students are assigned either a predicted probability of an outcome or a predicted classification, different decisions can be made about how the institution will work with that student (Klempin et al, 2018).
 For instance, students who are less likely to enroll may be offered less financial aid, as those funds could be targeted on students who are more likely to enroll.
 Similarly, administrators may be less likely to admit a student when predictive algorithms suggest that the student has a low probability of completing a degree.

-In this project we explore possible biases in predictive models that could be used to predict access and success in higher education.
+In this project we explore possible biases in predictive models that could be used to predict access and success in higher education (Lambrecht & Tucker, 2019; Sweeney, 2013).
 As a result of this work we hope to provide transparency around how predictive algorithms are generated and how decisions made on the basis of these algorithms might affect currently marginalized groups